roytang/blog/content/posts/2016/09/investigating-the-drug-killings.md

   * How does the prevalence compare with previous years and administrations?
   * How does the prevalence (per capita) compare with other countries, particularly those with similar economic levels?
   * What are the sources of intel that leads to the &#8220;drug watchlists&#8221;?
-  * What are the sources of intel that lead to the president&#8217;s &#8220;narco-list&#8221;?
+  * What are the sources of intel that lead to the president&'s &#8220;narco-list&#8221;?
   * How do our tactics in this drug war compare to those of other countries with similar programs?
 Which of those countries have been successful?
-  * Do we have data on the prevalence of drug usage during the president&#8217;s term in Davao?
+  * Do we have data on the prevalence of drug usage during the president&'s term in Davao?
 Have the harsh methods proven to be effective?
   * Do we have any updated data since the &#8220;drug war&#8221; began?
 Has the drug prevalence gone down?
   * Do we have any quantifiable target for the &#8220;drug war&#8221;?
 When do we declare success?
 Can we receive regular updates?